raineorshine/npm-check-updates/README.md

 $ ncu --cooldown 30
 ```

-ncu will upgrade packge to latest version released >= 30 days ago.
-In this case, version 1.1.0, since it was released 45 days ago and is the latest version outside the 30-day cooldown window.
-Versions 1.2.0 and 1.3.0 are skipped because they were released within the last 30 days.
+ncu will upgrade to the latest version released at least 30 days ago.
+In this example, version 1.1.0 is selected because it was published 45 days ago and is the newest version outside the 30-day cooldown period.
+Versions 1.2.0 and 1.3.0 are skipped since they were published within the last 30 days.

 ## doctor